Veysal Rzayev

-Veysal Rzayev (Veysəl Rzayev; born on 24 October 2002) is an Azerbaijani professional footballer who plays as a midfielder for Turan Tovuz in the Azerbaijan Premier League.
+Veysal Rzayev (Veysəl Rzayev; born on 24 October 2002) is an Azerbaijani professional footballer who plays as a midfielder for Kapaz PFK.

 Career

 Club

 On 2 October 2020, Rzayev made his debut in the Azerbaijan Premier League for Sabah in a match against Keşla.

-On 5 April 2025, in the 29th round of the Azerbaijan Premier League, during the match between "Turan Tovuz" and "Səbail," Veysel Rzayev attempted to hit a "Səbail" fan.
+On 5 April 2025, in the 29th round of the Azerbaijan Premier League, during the match between Turan Tovuz and Sabail, Veysel Rzayev attempted to hit a Səbail fan.
 For this action, the AFFA Disciplinary Committee fined "Turan" 2000 manat and imposed a two-match suspension on Rzayev, with one of the matches being conditional.

+On 29 December 2025, Rzayev's contract with Turan Tovuz was mutually terminated.

+On 7 January 2026, Kapaz PFK announced that it had signed Rzayev to a contract until the end of the season.